weigandconstruction/portico/README.md

 > Some things will just flat out not work.
 > Use at your own risk and expect breaking changes.

 **Hydra** is an Elixir library that generates HTTP API clients directly into your project from OpenAPI 3.0 specifications.
-Instead of searching for existing SDKs or building API clients from scratch, Hydra generates client code that becomes part of your codebase.
-This approach gives you complete control and allows you to generate only the API operations you actually need (filtering capabilities coming soon).

 ## 🎯 Why Hydra?

-Hydra helps you avoid:

-- Bloated SDKs with hundreds of methods you don't need leading to slow compiles
-- Outdated or unmaintained third-party libraries
-- Custom HTTP client code that's tedious to write and maintain as APIs change

-Hydra generates minimal API clients directly in your project from OpenAPI specs.
-You get:

-- **Minimal External Dependencies**: Generated code becomes part of your codebase
-- **Complete Control**: Modify, extend, or customize the generated code as needed
-- **Selective Generation**: Generate only the API operations you actually use
-- **Always Up-to-Date**: Easily regenerate your client code when the OpenAPI Spec changes
+This project was inspired by [this Dashbit blog post](https://dashbit.co/blog/sdks-with-req-stripe).
+As outlined in the post, there are some valid concerns with API clients in general:

+- **Bloat**: SDKs usually include the entire API surface area and can be quite large leading to slow compile times
+- **Complexity**: They are either hand-crafted or generated from tools like [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
+If an SDK is not available, either of these options has a high level of complexity.
+- **Opaque**: "What do we do when things go wrong?"
+With code hidden in external dependencies we become dependent on this code being correct and maintained.

+The article proposes we craft small, simple clients.
+This is excellent advice, but what if we need more than just a few API calls or have a larger number of services?

+Hydra solves this by giving you a lightweight, simple, and transparent solution, without requiring you to build your own clients.
+We do this by leveraging the OpenAPI 3.0 spec, Req, and code generation.
+With Hydra you can achieve the same results without the extra work.

 ## 🚀 Features

-- **Lightweight**: Very minimal implementation on top of the `Req` HTTP client
+- **Lightweight**: Very minimal implementation on top of the `Req` HTTP client, no other dependencies
-- **Code Generation**: Creates client code in your project, not as an external dependency
+- **Code Generation**: Creates client code in your project that you can edit or remove
 - **OpenAPI 3.0 Support**: Parse and generate clients from OpenAPI 3.0 specifications in JSON or YAML format
-- **Tag-based Module Organization**: Groups API operations by OpenAPI tags, falling back to path-based grouping
-- **Operation Filtering**: Generate only the operations you need using OpenAPI tags
+- **Operation Filtering**: Generate only the operations you need by filtering by tags
-- **Type Documentation**: Generates comprehensive documentation for all parameters and operations
+- **Type Documentation**: Generate documentation for all parameters and operations
-- **Typespec Generation**: Elixir typespecs for all generated functions with proper parameter types
+- **Typespec Generation**: Elixir typespecs for all generated functions

 ## 📋 Requirements